kraudy/ibmi_talks/Rediscovering_IBM/README.md

 # Rediscovering IBM

-IBM technology moves the world and you probably did not know about it!
-Whether you are completely new to IBM or have been using it for years you will learn something new.
+IBM technology moves the world, and you probably did not know about it!
+Whether you are completely new to IBM or have been using it for years, you will learn something new.

 Here we will cover from the history through the hardware to the operating system and the database.
-This comprenhensive explanation will give you the base needed to get into the IBM world.
+This comprehensive explanation will give you the base needed to get into the IBM world.

 ## Speaker
 Roberto Torrez

 ## Session Format
-Standard 45-60 Minute Session
+Standard 30-45 Minute Session

 ## Learning Objectives
 * Understand what IBM does (history, business, techonology, etc.)